boulajp/Building-a-Custom-GameCube-Controller/README.md

 ### 1.2 Preparing the Decals

 To create the decals, I cropped the images I found earlier using Paint.NET.
 This was a good start, but it was difficult to find high-resolution images that would provide a good result when printed.
 For decals which comprised mostly of clean lines (such as the "Get Cake" text), I used [vectorizer.io](vectorizer.io) to vectorize them.
 Unfortunately, vectorizers don't provide a very clean result for more detailed decals (such as the bats).
-To combat this, I used an [imgupscaler.com](AI Upscaler) to upscale the remaining images.
+To combat this, I used an [AI Upscaler](imgupscaler.com) to upscale the remaining images.

 <center><img src="picture4.JPG"></center>